sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 | **within groups**  |   15 |          1.392 |        0.093 |             - |         - |
 +--------------------+------+----------------+--------------+---------------+-----------+

-These days, you’ll probably never have much reason to want to construct one of these tables yourself, but you will find that almost all statistical software (jamovi included) tends to organise the output of an ANOVA into a table like this, so it’s a good idea to get used to reading them.
-However, although the software will output a full ANOVA table, there’s almost never a good reason to include the whole table in your write up.
+These days, you will probably never have much reason to want to construct one of these tables yourself, but you will find that almost all statistical software (jamovi included) tends to organise the output of an ANOVA into a table like this, so it is a good idea to get used to reading them.
+However, although the software will output a full ANOVA table, there is almost never a good reason to include the whole table in your write up.
 A pretty standard way of reporting this result would be to write something like this: